lino-levan/pyro/www/pages/guides/deployment/github-pages.md

 ---
-title: Deno Deploy
+title: Github Pages
 description: Pyro was designed from the ground up to be no-config and incredibly fast.
-index: 0
+index: 1
 ---

-Pyro provides an easy way to publish to Deno Deploy using Github Actions, which comes for free with every GitHub repository.
+Pyro provides an easy way to publish to Github Pages using Github Actions, which comes for free with every GitHub repository.

-Place the following file in `.github/workflows/deploy.yml` and replace `DENO_DEPLOY_PROJECT` with the name of your project on Deno Deploy.
+Place the following file in `.github/workflows/deploy.yml`.

 ```yaml
 name: Deploy